 b.
 VO Training.
-This is a 3-day course run monthly by BAS at the AF Chaplaincy Centre, with additional courses run by request in Cyprus, Scotland, NI, and other isolated Garrisons.
+This is a 3-day course run monthly by BAS at the The Hawkhills Training and Conference Centre, Easingwold, York, YO61 3EG.
+This is the Government Emergency Planning College (EPC) run by the Cabinet Office and managed by Serco, with additional courses run by request in Cyprus, Scotland, NI, and other isolated Garrisons.
 The VO training package is designed to provide potential VOs with a comprehensive overview and understanding of the key issues, which will confront them, when dealing with bereaved families.
 It is not designed to turn them into bereavement counsellors, nor does it attempt to cover the detail of all the various problems which the families might have, but it does show where the answers can be found.
 It covers casualty administration, VO duties and responsibilities, the difficulties they will face, the Inquiry and investigation process, financial issues, and an overview of the characteristics of grief and bereavement.
 Completion of the CNO course is a mandatory requirement prior to attendance.
-The VO course consists of:
+The VO course consists of: (1) Introduction.

-(1) Introduction.
 What the course is all about, and includes content, aims and objectives.